 Plus, you can feel like a real barista thanks to the portafilter (the part you put the ground coffee into).

 The downside is that there’s quite a lot of plastic on the outside making it look a little cheap – which it is!
 Personally, I don’t think this detracts hugely from the look of the machine but it comes down to personal preference.
+Honestly, if you’re looking at this price point then all the machines will be mostly plastic.

 As a beginner friendly espresso machine, the 2 dials for controlling both the flow of water and milk frother are easy to use and also fit with the more classic aesthetic.